Click on any thumbnail to view an enlarged

 book is entitled Ninjutsu Gokui Hidensho

-(Essential Secrets Teachings Text of Modern
+(Essential Secrets Teachings of Modern

-Ninjutsu) by Gingetso Ito.
+Ninjutsu) by Itoh Gingetsu.

 This is a reprinted edition from October 1, 1955